-The campground has plenty of space to spread out, and is a lovely grassed area for your tent, camper or caravan.
 Bring a gold pan as they say there’s gold in the creek and it’s open to fossickers.
 During the warmer months this place is packed with families and little kiddies paddling in the shady creek.
 However, in the colder months when the nights are crisp and the mornings frosty, this place is near on empty.
 Camping in winter does require a few extra additions.
-I add hot water bottles, also packets of (available from Woollies or Chemists everywhere).
+I add hot water bottles, also packets of (available from supermarkets or Chemists).

-Grassy CampgroundEvery time we go past in summer or late spring this place is busy, and it is very popular with retirees in caravans.
-Power is available for a blow heater or similar electric heating in winter, and Air Con in the summer, if your in a caravan or camping trailer.
+Whenever we go past in summer or late spring this place is busy, and it is very popular with retirees in caravans.
+Power is available for a blow heater or similar electric heating in winter and Air Con in the summer, if your in a caravan or camping trailer.

-There are sheltered picnic tables and shady trees.
+There are sheltered picnic tables and plenty of shady trees.

 Only a minimal fee of $5 per night unpowered is charged and payable at the store.
 And for that you get toilets and coin operated hot showers.
 However, if you want power it is still dirt cheap at $10 per night.